claydegruchy/wfc-procedural-generator/README.md

 Once you have your tiles, you need to add them to `config.js`.
 - Copy the `wfc.registerPack("degruchy-test", {`[...]`}`
 - for each tile, insert a relevant section with the sockets defined and matching up
+- if you wish to have an offset, add a `centreOffset` field referening the offset between the centre of the prefab and the actual actor in the prefab
+    - eg: `"centreOffset": { "x": -100, "y": -100, "z": 0 },`, if my 3x3

 ## Helpers